jadc/server/README.md

 A collection of Docker compose files I have written for use on my home server.

 ## Usage
-Ensure you have Docker installed.
+Ensure you have Docker installed, then, clone this repository.

-Then, clone this repository, and run `docker compose up -d` while within whichever directory corresponding to the service you want to run.
+Run `docker compose up -d` in the root of the repository.
+This will run all the services.

-The typical server files will be located in the `data` directory.
+The typical server files will be located in the `data` subdirectory within each service's directory.
 Do not commit this directory.